 Julia has been a regular member of theSpace for almost two years.
 She identifies as an artist, and as someone who has “always been creative”.
 Having worked most her life and been part of many creative workshops, over the years, she has now found a variety of new tools to showcase her wide-ranging interests and talents.

 Being a well-practiced painter and illustrator, Julia has adapted her own unique process to various digital implements and technologies; including the use of a mouse, a stylus pad and a tablet.
-Her interest in attempting to navigate new media and techniques during workshops at theSpace, has allowed her to amass a large and diverse portfolio of work.
+Her interest in attempting to navigate new media and techniques during workshops at theSpace, has allowed her to construct a large and diverse portfolio of work.
 Julia has stated that she particularly enjoys painting flowers and landscapes of Ottawa.
-Her interests include her crosswords, and summertime, as well as her favourite show Criminal Minds: Beyond Borders, with main characters from the show appearing frequently in her work.
+Her interests include crosswords, and summertime, as well as her favourite show Criminal Minds: Beyond Borders, with main characters from the show appearing frequently in her work.
+She also participates in gymnastics as a Special Olympian.
 Julia continues to add to her long list of accomplishments, engaging in article writing, illustrations for a magazine, and selling a selection of her works--which are currently on display in the community and online.
 Most recently she has begun to work on a commissioned portrait series.

 Telling Stories In New Ways

 Escape From The Hive - Turn Based Survival Game

 My turn based board game was inspired by Resident Evil, Walking Dead and other zombies movies.
 The characters are from my

 comic strip and short film I created at theSpace.